balderdashy/sails-docs/security/SAILS-SECURITY-POLICY.md

+# Security policy

+Sails is committed to providing a secure framework, and quickly responding to any suspected security vulnerabilities.
+Contributors work carefully to ensure best practices, but we also rely heavily on the community when it comes to discovering, reporting, and remediating security issues.

+### Subscribe to announcements

+Security announcements are sent to the Sails [newsgroup](https://groups.google.com/forum/#!forum/sailsjs), and are released roughly at the same time NSP advisories are issued.

-# Reporting Security Issues in Sails
+### Reporting a security issue in Sails

-If you believe you've found a security vulnerability in Sails, Waterline, or one of the other modules maintained by the Sails core team, please send an email to **critical at treeline dot io**.  <em>Please don't file a public issue</em>.
+If you believe you've found a security vulnerability in Sails, Waterline, or one of the other modules maintained by the Sails core team, please send an email to **critical at treeline dot io**.
+In the spirit of [responsible disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure), we ask that you privately report any security vulnerability at that email address, and give us time to patch the issue before publishing the details</em>.

 ### What is a security vulnerability?